Policy Mirror Descent with Lookahead: A Refresher on PMD and PI with Lookahead

 \textbf{Connection to Policy Iteration.} As previously noticed in the literature \citep{xiao22jmlr,johnson-et-al23optimal-pmd}, PMD can be interpreted as a `soft' PI.
-Indeed, taking infinite step sizes~$\eta_k$ in PMD (or a null Bregman divergence) immediately leads to the following update rule:
+Indeed, taking infinite stepsizes~$\eta_k$ in PMD (or a null Bregman divergence) immediately leads to the following update rule:

 which corresponds to synchronous Policy Iteration (PI).
 The method alternates between a policy evaluation step to estimate the value function~$\vk$ of the current policy~$\pi_k$ and a policy improvement step implemented as a one-step greedy policy with respect to the current value function estimate.